ibm-cloud-streaming-retail-demo/flink-on-iae-messagehub-to-s3/deployment/README.md

     cp credentials.sh_template /home/clsadmin/credentials.sh

-    # edit /home/clsadmin/credentials.sh
+Now edit /home/clsadmin/credentials.sh to reflect your environment

+    # run the script to set the cos and s3 properties
     ./set_ambari_properties

-    # wait for script to finish - this could take 20 minutes or more
+Wait for script to finish - this could take 20 minutes or more

     # Deploy Flink job - yarn single job